Frontier Airlines bag handlers called into question over video taken on December flight

-Video shot by passenger Ty Robben from Frontier Flight 265 out of Denver on Dec.
-27, shows four baggage handlers purportedly arguing outside his plane.
+Passenger Ty Robben sent Denver7 a video from Frontier Flight 265 out of Denver on Dec.
+27, showing four baggage handlers purportedly arguing outside his plane.

 The flight, which he claimed was set to take off at 5:15, didn't take off until 5:56 p.m.